parrt/msds501/projects/images.md

 ...
 ```

 This will launch a new tab in your browser.
 From the file pane on the left, select the file `images.ipynb` and it will show you the skeleton that you need to fill-in as part of the project.
-The notebook should look something like this:
+The notebook should look something like this when you activate it by double-clicking:

 <img src="figures/starterkit.png" width="250">

-I have provided a number of [images](https://github.com/parrt/msds501/tree/master/projects/figures) that you can use to play around with this project.
-Of course, you can use any others you want.
+Other than the images I have provided, you can use any others you want.
 (Remember, however, that all images used in this class and those stored on University equipment must be "safe for work."
 Keep it G-rated please, with no offensive images popping up on your laptops or machines during lab etc.)

 ## Task 0.
 Viewing file in a notebook

+Ok, at this point we have properly set up our repository, have added our initial starter kit material, pushed the initial state back to github, and have launched Jupyter so that we can work on the notebook.

-To get started, go to the **View** section of the starter kit and try to run the code in that section.
+Now, go to the **View** section of the starter kit and try to run the code in that section.

 ```python
 from PIL import Image